Hedvig Elisabeth Charlotte of Holstein-Gottorp: Legacy

-The massive diary was written in French and initially (until March 1798) in the form of letters to her close friend, Countess Sophie von Fersen, sister of Axel von Fersen.
+"As my intention is to have these papers sealed by someone I trust so as not to keep them at home, in the event of an early death perhaps my notes will end here; otherwise, if I live and can continue each year, I will seal my writings or destroy them or have them destroyed in the event of an early death."The massive diary was written in French and initially (until March 1798) in the form of letters to her close friend, Countess Sophie von Fersen, sister of Axel von Fersen.
 The letters were never sent, but written in this form as a tribute to Sophie von Fersen.
 The diaries were written with the intent to be published, as stipulated by the Queen, fifty years after her death.

 It was translated to the Swedish language and published in nine parts between 1902 and 1942: the first three parts translated by Carl Carlsson Bonde, the remaining parts by Cecilia af Klercker.

 The diary of Hedvig Elizabeth Charlotte is sometimes used as a valuable source of reference within Swedish historical research.
 It describes events both nationally and internationally, treats various subjects such as gossip, plots and social events taking place within the Swedish royal court and aristocracy as well as political subjects, and provides personal character portraits of contemporaries.
 It describes events such as the French Revolution of 1789, the Regicide of Gustav III in 1792, the Napoleonic Wars and the deposition of Gustav IV Adolf in 1809.
-The collection of Hedvig Elizabeth Charlotte also includes her correspondence as well various other documents, some of which are quoted in the published diary.
+The collection of Hedvig Elizabeth Charlotte also includes her correspondence as well various other documents, some of which are quoted in the diary, published in Swedish.

 Her diary has also been considered partially unreliable in its obvious personal bias on the part of the duchess against her brother-in-law King Gustav III.

-Her diary has been published in Swedish.